lana-z/books-frontend/README.md

 JavaScript, React, Netlify, MongoDB, Render

 ## Change Log
-File and repo setup
+File and repo setup and add a book
+Delete a book
+Update a book

 ## Estimates
 Name of feature: Added post/delete

 Estimate of time needed to complete: 3 hrs

-Start time: 3pm PST
+Start time: 1:30pm PST

-Finish time:7 PM
+Finish time: 4:30pm PST

-Actual time needed to complete: 3:45
+Actual time needed to complete: 3 hrs

 ## Credit and Collaborations
 Starter code was provided by John in a demo.
 Template repos were provided by Code Fellows.
-Assistance from Brandon, Tammy and Felix.
+Assistance from Brandon, Tammy, JB and our classmate Felix.

 ## Team Agreements